Sairafatima/Saira-Fatima.github.io/README.md

 ## Welcome to CSAVER
-This is all about fashion.It is an intersting ability that God has put in human that he never gets satisfied.He made one thing and then replace it by other according to recent trends and to increase its efficiency and the process continues.In the world of technology I saw following thiings that are ever since  running in the fashion race.They are,
+This is all about fashion.It is an intersting ability that God has put in human that he never gets satisfied.He made one thing and then replace it by other according to recent trends and to increase its efficiency and the process continues.In the world of technology I saw following thiings that are ever since  running in the fashion race.These are,
 - Algorithems
 - Size
 - Appearance